DBInstance

 ARN, or alias name for the KMS key.

-If you do not specify a value for PerformanceInsightsKMSKeyId, then Amazon
+If you don’t specify a value for PerformanceInsightsKMSKeyId, then Amazon

 RDS uses your default KMS key.
 There is a default KMS key for your Amazon